Nick Stahl: Career

-His first professional casting was in Stranger at My Door (1991), although he had been acting in children's plays since he was four years old.
-The 1993 film The Man Without a Face, co-starring Mel Gibson, helped boost his career at the age of 13.
+Stahl's first professional castings were small roles in Stranger at My Door (1991) and Woman With a Past (1992), although he had been acting in children's plays since he was four years old.
+The 1993 film The Man Without a Face, directed by and co-starring Mel Gibson, helped boost Stahl's career at the age of 13.
 The following year, he had a supporting role in the ensemble film Safe Passage.
 In 1996, he played the role of Puck in Benjamin Britten's opera A Midsummer Night's Dream at The Metropolitan Opera in New York.
-In 1998 he played a doomed young soldier during the World War II Pacific War in The Thin Red Line.
-He scored critical and box office success again with his role in the 2001 movie In the Bedroom, which starred Sissy Spacek as his mother.
-He scored another box office hit in Terminator 3: Rise of the Machines (2003) as John Connor (replacing Edward Furlong in Terminator 2: Judgment Day), co-starring with Arnold Schwarzenegger and Claire Danes.
+In 1998, he played a doomed young soldier during the World War II Pacific War in The Thin Red Line.
+He scored critical and box office success again with his role in the 2001 movie In the Bedroom, which starred Sissy Spacek and Tom Wilkinson as his parents.
+Stahl achieved box office success again in Terminator 3: Rise of the Machines (2003) as John Connor (replacing Edward Furlong from Terminator 2: Judgment Day), co-starring with Arnold Schwarzenegger and Claire Danes.
 In 2003, he starred in the HBO series Carnivàle, which drew a loyal audience as well as rave reviews.
-The show lasted two seasons, ending in 2006.
+The show lasted two seasons, ending in 2005.

 Stahl has played two villains to good reviews: Bobby Kent in the film Bully (2001) and Roark Jr./Yellow Bastard in Sin City (2005).
-Stahl did not reprise his role as John Connor in Terminator Salvation with Christian Bale taking over instead.
+Stahl did not reprise his role as John Connor in Terminator Salvation, with Christian Bale taking over instead.
 Stahl noted the film's concept as "a jump to the future, so [John Connor] will be quite a bit older."
 Other roles included How to Rob a Bank (2007), Sleepwalking (2008), and Quid Pro Quo (2008).

 In 2010, Stahl starred as Max Matheson in Mirrors 2, the sequel to Mirrors, directed by Victor Garcia and penned by Matt Venne.
 Among his more recent films are On the Inside (2010) and Afghan Luke (2011), and Away from Here (2014).

 In 2019, Stahl portrayed serial killer Glen Edward Rogers in The Murder of Nicole Brown Simpson.
 Filming commenced over the summer in 2018 and the film was released in the UK on December 9, 2019.
-The film was based on Rogers' claim that he himself had killed Nicole Brown Simpson instead of O. J. Simpson, Brown's ex-husband and the primary suspect who had previously been tried and acquitted for the murder in 1995.
-The film was widely panned by critics.

-In 2019, Stahl appeared in The Lumineers’ short film, III, which is based on their new album.
+Also in 2019, Stahl appeared in The Lumineers’ short film, III, which is based on their album of the same name.
 Stahl played the character Jimmy Sparks, who is a father and gambling addict.

 In November 2021, The Hollywood Reporter reported that Stahl would star alongside Sean Bean and Famke Janssen in the film Knights of the Zodiac, a live-action adaptation of the Saint Seiya manga series.
-The film will be released in 2023.
+The film was released on May 12, 2023.

+In April 2023, he appeared in a recurring role as Lucas on the Hulu television series Tiny Beautiful Things, opposite Kathryn Hahn.

+In May 2024, Stahl starred in the suspense horror film What You Wish For, written and directed by Nicholas Tomnay and distributed by Magnolia Pictures.